Computer and Information Systems (MS)

 CIS 524 | Mobile Development in iOS | 3 cr

 Examines existing tools, environments and programming languages for developing applications for mobile devices on the iOS platform.
 Explores current research on mobile applications and future trends.
-Cross-listed with: CSCI 324.
+Multi-career cross-listing: CSCI 324.

 Prerequisites: CSCI 242 with C or better, or consent of instructor.